campg2j003/jfw_nsh/readme.md

 Each JAWS script file in the sample\script folder is also copied to the build\script folder.
 Note that since specific files are copied to the script folder, other files that may be in the repo will not be copied.
 The required installer files are copied from the top level of the repo and uninstlog to `build`.

 The installer messages are localizable.
 The message text is separated from the installer code so that message sets can be prepared for each language.
 English and Spanish are currently supported.
 Messages are in .nsh header files with names like *_enu.nsh or *_lang_enu.nsh.

+Messages (or any text visible to the user) are contained in `LangString` instructions.
+If you add a new string, be sure to add it to each language file.
+If you don't have a translation, just copy the English string.

+If you add a file to this package, you should also add an entry for it in macro JAWSJFWNSHInstallerSrc.

+To add a language to the installer:
+- Copy JFW_lang_enu.nsh to JFW_lang_xxx.nsh where xxx is the JAWS language designation for your language.
+- Copy the initial comment information from JFW_lang_esn.nsh to the top of your new language file and edit it appropriately.
+This will help keep track of what file on which your translation is based.
+- Add an !include directive for the new file along with those for the other language strings.
+- Insert an invocation of `MUI_LANGUAGE` for your language.
+- Make a language file for `uninstlog` and add it to uninstlog.nsh.
+- Add an include for your new uninstlog language file in `JFW.nsh`.

 # Copyright
     Copyright (C) 2012-2016  Gary Campbell and Dang Manh Cuong.
 All rights reserved.